 Sample Rate

-A fixed Sample Rate also can be set from 8000 to 192000 Hz.
-If the Sample Rate of source audio differs from the selected fixed Sample Rate, the output audio will be resampled.
+A fixed Sample Rate can also be set from 8000 to 192000 Hz.
+If the Sample Rate of the source audio differs from the selected fixed Sample Rate, the output audio will be resampled.

 To Audio Converter - FLAC Format Preferences - List of Sample Rates